Picovoice/picovoice/README.md

 Using Xcode, open [demo/ios/PicovoiceDemo/PicovoiceDemo.xcodeproj](/demo/ios/PicovoiceDemo/PicovoiceDemo.xcodeproj) and run the application.
 Press the start button and say

-> Porcupine, make the living room lights brighter.
+> Porcupine, shut of the lights in the living room.

 For the full set of supported commands refer to [demo's readme](/demo/android/README.md).